Locals Say This Town Is So Haunted, It’s Been Completely Shut Off To The Public

 Advertisement

-Still, there were a number of strange things that happened at Dudleytown that seemed to make it more susceptible to deaths of inhabitants than other places.
+Still, several strange things happened at Dudleytown that seemed to make it more susceptible to the deaths of inhabitants than other places.

 While some of the Dudleys moved on and had normal existences, Abiel stayed and ended up losing his fortune before he eventually lost his mind.
 His property was confiscated and sold.
 He became "insane" and suffered from senility.